Market research for small business: methods and tips

 Stay focused

-How to stay focused
+How to stay focused:

 Effective market research for small business – five top tips

-Five essential market research strategies
+Five market research tips:

 Know the limits of market research

-Why market research is not perfect
+Why market research isn't perfect:

-• people don't always say what they truly believe in surveys
+- Account for response bias: People don't always say what they truly believe in surveys

 Getting the most from market research

-Getting started with market research
+Getting started with market research:

-• Start small and scale: Begin with simple, low-cost methods before investing in complex studies
+- Start small and scale: Begin with simple, low-cost methods before investing in complex studies

 FAQs on market research